olalonde/proof-of-liabilities/README.md

 ### Complete proof tree

-The complete proof tree is a binary tree where the leaf nodes represent all the user accounts and the interior nodes generated using the NodeCombiner function described below.
+The complete proof tree is a binary tree where the leaf nodes represent all the user accounts and the internal nodes generated using the NodeCombiner function described below.

 The complete tree should be kept private by the operator in order to